majdal/modex/src/backend/README.md

 In OL3, when loading Vector layers, you (for some currently unknown reason) must pass 'renderer: ol.RendererHint.CANVAS' to the Map constructor or else they will fail with a nil ptr exception in the bowels of OL.

+New additions regarding loading a simulation:
+The file load_sim.py has been added to /src/backend.
+What this does is import all the needed files from the models folder.
+All the nasty work is done here, such as configuration the initial simulation.

+In sim_server.py (copied Nick's server.py), you need two lines to get the Simulation object: import load_sim sim = load_sim.sim

+Then running sim.step() returns a Python dictionary of the next year in the simulation.
+Note: Javascript Console is giving me an error about how it doesn't like to be formatted, BUT, the server sends it just fine without halting.

+What if we moved models inside backend?
+This reduces a TON of issues.
+For instance, certain counties number 58-341 (in guatemala.json) fail to load for whatever reason when being called from outside the directory.
+I already altered map.py, yet this problem still persists.

+If we make models a subdirectory of backend, we wouldn't have this problem whatsoever.

 ## Compatibility